The World Flying Disc Federation (WFDF) has expanded its .sport portfolio to include all four of its [...]Read more

-GAISF is delighted to welcome the International Bowling Federation (IBF) to .SPORT as part of the IBF’s [...]Read more
+GAISF is delighted to welcome the International Federation of American Football (IFAF) to the .sport [...]Read more

 Popular internet domains often suffer from abuse, insecurity and speculation.